sparkflows/sparkflows-docs/docs/databricks/user-guide/writing-s3.rst

    :alt: S3 Workflow
    :width: 100%

-Browse S3 specified Path & other parameters for processor SaveCSV
+Browse S3 specified Path & other parameters for processor SaveCSV like below:

 * PATH : Click on BROWSE S3 and specified path where file need to be saved.
 * SAVE MODE : Select Append, Overwrite, ErrorIfExists or Ignore.